hydrogo/rainymotion/docs/source/gettingstarted.rst

 Well done!
 You have (probably) installed the ``rainymotion`` library.

-**Check the installation.** To be sure that installation process had been correctly finalyzed, in your command line run:
+**Check the installation.** To be sure that installation process had been correctly finalized, in your command line run:

 .. code-block:: bash